maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 ---
 This is not a song about his lips
 This is not another tender wish
-That was then these different days
+That was then these were different days
-Even now, sometimes miss the taste
+Even now, I sometimes miss the taste
-This is not a song about night
+This is not a song about the night
 We were young and everything was right
-When all the things we did just seem it don't work
+When all the things we did just seemed work
 Now the news is old
 It all just seems to hurt
 just seems to hurt